jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 One habit I do have is checking the licenses of gems I use.
 This case struck me - The #1 and #4 ruby-toolbox-rated gems are actually GPL licensed (See [term-ansicolor](https://github.com/flori/term-ansicolor) and [colorize](https://github.com/fazibear/colorize)).

-There are [differing interpretations](http://en.wikipedia.org/wiki/GNU_General_Public_License#Libraries) of linking against GPL code (as opposed to LGPL).
+There are [differing interpretations](http://en.wikipedia.org/wiki/GNU_General_Public_License#Libraries) of linking against GPL code (as opposed to LGPL) - However, the [GNU interpretation is clear](http://www.gnu.org/licenses/gpl-faq.html#GPLStaticVsDynamic).
 For my purposes, the GPL wasn't appropriate.

 I'm quite often developing proprietary applications, as are many Rails developers.
 The common default in Rubyland is permissive licenses (MIT/BSD and Ruby), so there generaly isn't any issue making use of gems.
 It's so common that I see a lot of developers that use gems with apparent impunity from licensing, but that's another story...